 Have a data inquiry or research question?
 Make a custom data request.

-CIHI’s Nursing Database includes database includes data for the three groups of regulated nursing professionals in Canada:
+CIHI's Health Workforce Database includes data for the 3 groups of regulated nursing professionals in Canada:

-This database contains demographic, education and employment information on RNs (including NPs), LPNs and RPNs in Canada.
+The Health Workforce Database contains demographic, education and employment information on 31 groups of health professionals, including RNs/NPs, LPNs and RPNs in Canada.

 Metadata is information about data.
 It helps users understand and interpret data from a specific source.